varunmehta/varunmehta.github.io/_posts/2008-07-13-duplicate-file-finder.md

 Disk space is cheap, starting from a 1.2GB hard drive from my first computer to a "spare" 500GB external hard drive, cheap data storage has come a long way.
 I click a lot of photographs ever since I got my first digital camera, and I store a lot of these photos too (locally), now since 2006 I have over 201,608 photos and some videos.
 My camera photo number counter has reset twice!!

 A few days back I decided to hand over my drive to my brother, since he was leaving soon, I dumped all the stuff on my two laptops, and forgot about them.
 Of late my wife asked me to pick up good nice pics so we can print them.
-That's when I realized I had a lot of duplicate photos, now the simplest idea was to find the duplicate file names and delete them, but that was not possible, since I had already reset the counter so I technically had 3 files with the same name and atleast 10,000 of them!!
+That's when I realized I had a lot of duplicate photos, now the simplest idea was to find the duplicate file names and delete them, but that was not possible, since I had already reset the counter so I technically had 3 files with the same name and at least 10,000 of them!!

 MD5 to the rescue.
 Since all the photos and movies are binary files, MD5 seemed ideal to me...